2.6.4 Peripheral vasodilators and related drugs

 - There is currently insufficient evidence to recommend the routine use of peripheral vasodilators.

-- See NICE CG147 on Lower Limb Peripheral Arterial Disease.
+- See NICE CG147 on Lower Limb Peripheral Arterial Disease and ESC Guideline for the management of peripheral arterial and aortic diseases.

 - The use of vasodilators may increase blood flow at rest, but the few controlled studies carried out have shown little improvement in walking distance or sustained increase in muscle flow during exercise.